Devon Park Bioventures

 Series B in 2013

-MicuRx Pharmaceuticals, Inc. is a biopharmaceutical company focused on discovering and developing antibiotics to address drug-resistant bacterial infections.
-Founded in 2007 and headquartered in Palo Alto, California, the company has established a hybrid business model that leverages U.S. research and development alongside cost-effective scientific resources in China.
-MicuRx's product lineup includes MRX-I, an oral antibiotic targeting multi-drug resistant gram-positive pathogens, and its intravenous prodrug form, MRX-IV.
-Additionally, the company offers MRX-V, an injectable antibiotic for gram-negative bacteria, and MRX-VIII, a polymyxin for gram-negative infections.
-The company is also working on a pipeline of antibacterial drugs aimed at combating both gram-positive and gram-negative bacterial pathogens.
-MicuRx's subsidiary, Shanghai MicuRx, is responsible for commercializing its agents in China while global clinical studies continue.
+MicuRx Pharmaceuticals is a biopharmaceutical company focused on discovering and developing novel antibiotics to combat drug-resistant bacterial infections.
+Founded in 2007 and based in Palo Alto, California, MicuRx operates with research and development facilities in both San Francisco, California, and Shanghai, China.
+The company's portfolio includes MRX-I, an oral antibiotic effective against multi-drug resistant gram-positive pathogens such as methicillin-resistant staphylococcus aureus and vancomycin-resistant enterococci; MRX-IV, a water-soluble prodrug form of MRX-I for intravenous use; MRX-V, an injectable antibiotic targeting gram-negative bacteria; and MRX-VIII, a polymyxin for gram-negative infections.
+Additionally, MicuRx's pipeline includes other antibacterial drugs designed to combat both gram-positive and gram-negative bacterial pathogens.
+The company employs a hybrid U.S./China business model, leveraging U.S. research and development with cost-efficient scientific resources in China.
+Shanghai MicuRx commercializes the agent contezolid in China, while global clinical studies are ongoing.

 ZS Pharma